keshkag/SDAL-Builder/README.md

 # SDAL Builder

+> **⚠️ WARNING: This is a new and experimental solution.
+The codebase is untested in production environments and under active development.
+Use at your own risk, and always validate output before deploying or integrating into other systems!
+Bug reports and test feedback are very welcome.**

 **SDAL Builder** is an advanced, modular Python toolchain for building [SDAL Parcel Storage Format (PSF) v1.7](#sdal-parcel-storage-format-psf-v17) map archives from OpenStreetMap (OSM) data extracts.
 It is designed for researchers, navigation developers, and simulation projects needing highly compressed, spatially indexed, verifiable map data—directly from OSM `.pbf` files.